dividuum/info-beamer/doc/manual.md

         font:write(120, 320, "Hello World", 100, 1,1,1,1)
     end

-XXX will call the function `node.render` for each frame it will display on the screen.
+`info-beamer` will call the function `node.render` for each frame it will display on the screen.
 Inside of `node.render` it's up to you to decide what do show on each frame.
 In this example we use the previously create `font` object to write `"Hello World"` to the virtual screen.

 The first two parameters of `write` are the x and y Position on the virtual screen. `x` is the horizontal position.
 A value of 0 is the leftmost